robocomp/robocomp/README.md

             language Cpp;
     };

-Repeat the same steps to include *Laser.idsl*.
-Then add a *requires* statement:
+Repeat the same steps to include *Laser.idsl* and then add a *requires* statement inside de *Communications* section.

-    requires DifferentialRobot, Laser;

 The file now should look like this:

     import "/robocomp/interfaces/IDSLs/DifferentialRobot.idsl";
     import "/robocomp/interfaces/IDSLs/Laser.idsl";